-Correct: (signature)
+Issued by Shiryanev Correct: (signature)

+Nikolaev

+Yezhov

-[Source: Archive of the President of the Russian Federation, special declassification April 2002.
-Translated by Svetlana Savranskaya and Andrea Hendrickson.]
+[Source: Archive of the President of the Russian Federation, special declassification, April 2002.
+Copy on file at the National Security Archive.
+Translation by Svetlana Savranskaya and Andrea Hendrickson for the National Security Archive]